Intellectual Property Law: Legal Aspects of Innovation and Competition

 A lawyer’s favorite answer to any question is “it depends.”
 Saunders does a great job of helping the reader understand the complexities of intellectual property law, and why the answer may vary with different circumstances.

-Note: Amazon product details currently indicate that this book is 277 pages.
-It is in fact 941 pages.
+This book is 941 pages.
 Additionally there is a code on the inside front cover which gives the registrant electronic access to a workbook.

 Disclosure: I received a review copy of this book.